bkper/claude-eval/README.md

 - How can you know it was a good or bad change?
 - How can you know if the change is NOT breaking something else?

-This tool solve those problems by enabling Eval-driven development for Claude Code.
+This tool solves those problems by enabling Eval-driven development for Claude Code.

 ![Claude Code Eval Demo](imgs/claude-code-eval.gif)

+No complex scoring or ranking — just clear PASSED ✅ / FAILED ❌ results for your evaluation criteria.

 It's like TDD for your Claude Code agent.